NVIDIA/cccl/thrust/README.md

 It also provides a number of general-purpose facilities similar to those found in the C++ Standard Library.

-The NVIDIA C++ Standard Library is an open source project; it is available on [GitHub] and included in the NVIDIA HPC SDK and CUDA Toolkit.
+Thrust is an open source project; it is available on [GitHub] and included in the NVIDIA HPC SDK and CUDA Toolkit.
-If you have one of those SDKs installed, no additional installation or compiler flags are needed to use libcu++.
+If you have one of those SDKs installed, no additional installation or compiler flags are needed to use Thrust.

 ## Examples